• Post a Project

 To meet these goals, Disney Plus will develop a “full suite of ad products” over the next several years.

+This is a good strategy to prevent any ad fatigue from consumers.
 For advertisers, this means that there will be plenty of opportunity to reach audiences whether they’re binge-watching content or are just watching an episode of their favorite show.

-Who Will Advertise on Disney Plus?
+Who Advertises on Disney Plus?

 Disney+ expects parents around the world to select the cheaper ad-option, which comes as no surprise since Hulu’s ad-supported option makes up approximately two-thirds of their viewership.